Let’s talk about your mistakes.

-And, of course, always ask your prospects what they want to know — otherwise, they might just lose interest in your poor communication skills and bounce to the next vendor.
+And, of course, always ask your prospects what they want to know — otherwise, they might just lose interest due to gaps in communication and bounce to the next vendor.

 Think of yourself as a buyer.
 Don’t you always want to know what you’re getting into before committing?

-5. Oof — turning a blind eye to customer feedback
+5. Turning a blind eye to customer feedback

-Doing business without soliciting customer feedback doesn’t work out for anyone — unless your product sells itself, in which case… where can everyone buy your money tree?
+Doing business without soliciting customer feedback doesn’t work out for anyone.

-Whether you do your own B2B appointment setting or you’re leading the role by your lonesome for your sales team, the same rule applies — no shortcuts here.
+Whether you do your own B2B appointment setting or you’re leading an entire sales team, the same rule applies — no shortcuts here.

-Rule: Stop making the mistake of going commando and create a replicable procedure to manage the crucial details of a customer’s appointment more effectively once it’s set.
+Here’s the rule you should stick to: stop making the mistake of ad-libbing and create a replicable procedure to manage the crucial details of a customer’s appointment more effectively once it’s set.

 There are a million little moving parts when setting B2B appointments.
-If you and your staff don’t have your shit together, expect mix-ups, overlapping appointments, and unhappy customers.
+If you and your team aren’t in sync, expect mix-ups, overlapping appointments, and unhappy customers.

 Adopting a multichannel strategy is a must for reaching out to your prospects and setting appointments effectively.